ritazh/slack-textmeme/README.md

     git clone https://github.com/ritazh/slack-textmeme.git
     cd slack-textmeme
-    git checkout botframeworkdeis
+    git checkout botframework
     npm install

 Push directly to Azure Web App:
-    The current Travis CI is setup to push directly to an Azure web app
+    The botframework branch on github has been setup to push directly to an Azure web app

-Setup the server (using Deis):

-    deis create
-    git push deis botframeworkdeis

 Setup Slack bot:
-* Follow the instructions on Bot Framework website to setup a Slack Channel
+* Follow the instructions on [Bot Framework website](https://dev.botframework.com/bots) to setup a Slack Channel.

 ## Usage